Mikhail Kozell

 Mikhail Georgievich Kozell (Михаи́л Гео́ргиевич Ко́зелл; October 20, 1911 – July 26, 1993) was a Soviet Russian painter and Art teacher, who lived and worked in Leningrad (now Saint-Petersburg), and who belonged to the Leningrad School of Painting, most famous for his landscape painting.

 Biography

-Kozell was born October 20, 1911 in Astrakhan.
-In 1939 Mikhail Kozell graduated from Ilya Repin Institute in Isaak Brodsky workshop.
+Kozell was born October 20, 1911, in Astrakhan.
+In 1939 Kozell graduated from Ilya Repin Institute in Isaak Brodsky workshop.
 Pupil of Mikhail Bernshtein, Arcady Rylov, Alexander Lubimov, Vladimir Serov.

-Since 1949 Mikhail Kozell participated in Art Exhibitions.
+Since 1949 Kozell participated in Art Exhibitions.
 Painted landscapes, genre pictures, sketches from the life.

-Mikhail Kozell was a member of the Saint Petersburg Union of Artists since 1962.
-In 1948-1991 Mikhail Kozell worked as an Art teacher of Secondary Art School of Ilya Repin Institute in Leningrad.
+Kozell was a member of the Saint Petersburg Union of Artists since 1962.
+In 1948-1991 Kozell worked as an art teacher of Secondary Art School of Ilya Repin Institute in Leningrad.

-Mikhail Georgievich Kozell died on July 26, 1993, in Saint Petersburg at 82 years of age.
-Paintings by Mikhail Kozell reside in Art museums and private collections in Russia, U.S., England, Japan, and throughout the world.
+Kozell died on July 26, 1993, in Saint Petersburg at 82 years of age.
+Paintings by Kozell reside in Art museums and private collections in Russia, U.S., England, Japan, and throughout the world.